wachalak/wachalak/README.md

-# Hi there! 👋
+# Hi c:

-I'm Karolina, MSc student in Bioinformatics at Wageningen University & Research, with a focus on genomics and statistical machine learning.
+I'm Karolina, an MSc student in Bioinformatics at Wageningen University & Research, with a focus on genomics and statistical machine learning.
 Welcome to my GitHub profile!

 ## About Me

 During my master’s education, I've delved deep into the complexities of biological datasets, particularly in the wake of the omics revolution.
 These experiences made me realize:

-- 🧬 The importance of a multidisciplinary outlook on complex biological datasets through collaboration with researchers from various backgrounds.
+ 🧬 The importance of a multidisciplinary outlook on complex biological datasets through collaboration with researchers from various backgrounds.
-- 🧬 The need to bridge the qualitative-quantitative divide, especially in today's era where data collection has become cheap while inference remains expensive.
+ 🧬 The need to bridge the qualitative-quantitative divide, especially in today's era where data collection has become cheap while inference remains expensive.

 I am a team player, a critical thinker, and a lifelong learner, driven by the quest to unravel the mysteries encoded within genomic data.
-My ultimate goal is to pursue a Ph.D. in computational biology, with a focus on advancing genomic research.
+My ultimate goal is to pursue a Ph.D. in computational biology, focusing on genomic research.

 ## Skills & Expertise